macmittereder/GraphGame/README.md

-# GraphGame (Changed to Android)
-Changed Project to Android

-##Replace iOS project with Android
+# Graph Game
+Software Engineering Class Project

 Start of the Android project
 - Created StartScreen class and layout
   * Added text view for the title